act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-distinguishable-border-36f116.md

 #### Failed Example 2

-This is a link that is a descendant of a paragraph element, and therefore in an inline block of content.
-The link has a border but the border's width is zero and, therefore, not visible.
+This link, that is a descendant of a paragraph element, has a border not visible because it has a width of zero.

 ```html
 <style>